khalid-hussain/shaheen/chap8.md

 that like Al-Zaghairi, the Frontier Falcon too is removing his troops from this front to take part in the battle at Loja.
 He had already received orders from Ferdinand to keep the enemy engaged at this front until the outcome of Loja's front.
-So far, he was unaware of Mansour Bin Ahmed's arrival.
+So far, he was unaware of Mansour bin Ahmed's arrival.
 He ordered his rear cavalry to pursue the retreating foot infantry but within this period the infantry archers had positioned themselves behind a trench.

-The lancers of Cordova were greeted with a volley of arrows as they approached the trenches and the only option the General saw was to retreat but by this time Mansour Bin Ahmed had already attacked from the rear and troops in the rear flank were pushing the troops in the center, as they took a beating.
+The lancers of Cordova were greeted with a volley of arrows as they approached the trenches and the only option the General saw was to retreat but by this time Mansour bin Ahmed had already attacked from the rear and troops in the rear flank were pushing the troops in the center, as they took a beating.

-With Badr bin Mughira's troops on the right and left and Mansour Bin Ahmed's horsemen in the rear, the army of Cordova had been taken into a tight noose.
+With Badr bin Mughira's troops on the right and left and Mansour bin Ahmed's horsemen in the rear, the army of Cordova had been taken into a tight noose.
 In front of them was that trench across which the archers were positioned.
 The analogy of the army of Cordova was no different than that of a ship in the